zack-bitcoin/amoveo-docs/design/governance.md

 We have an oracle that asks "should this variable be pushed up or down?".
 Depending on the final state of the oracle, the variable is changed.

-The parameters that can be modified are of 4 different types:
+The parameters that can be modified are of 5 different types:
 1) blockchain variables
 2) virtual machine variables
 3) oracle variables
 4) transaction fees
+5) other

 1 blockchain variables